-The building permit allocation derived using the 0.50% growth rate goal in 2007 was more than sufficient to meet the demand for that year (despite an estimated population growth rate of 1.17% in the unincorporated area), and it appears that 0.5% growth goal for 2008 will be more than sufficient to meet this year's demand as well.
-Moreover, there were a significant number of excess building permits allocated in 2007 (107 permits), that could be made available as carryover for 2008, but it is not likely they will be needed.
-The building permit allocation derived from the 0.5% growth goal of recent years has been more than adequate to meet recent demand despite a population growth rate that exceeded the 0.5% goal.
+The building permit allocation derived using the 0.5% growth rate goal in 2008 was sufficient to meet the demand for that year, and it appears that 0.5% growth goal for 2009 will be sufficient to meet this year's demand as well.
+Moreover, there were a significant number of excess building permits allocated in 2008 (225 permits) that could be made available as carryover for 2009, in the unlikely event they will be needed.
+The building permit allocation derived from the 0.5% growth goal of recent years has been more than adequate to meet recent demand.

-For this reason, the Year 2009 Growth Goal Report recommends a continuance in 2009 of the 0.50% per year growth rate goal established for 2008.
-Based on this population growth rate goal, an allocation of building permits to be issued in 2009 has been proposed in the 2009 Growth Goal Report based on estimations and projections of County population and household size.
-The proposed allocation (as shown below under the heading "Proposed 2009 Market Rate Building Permit Allocation") has been distributed similarly to past years for market rate housing units in both the urban and rural areas (affordable units are not subject to the allocation).
+For this reason, the Year 2010 Growth Goal Report recommends a continuance in 2010 of the 0.5% per year growth rate goal established for 2009.
+Based on this population growth rate goal, an allocation of building permits to be issued in 2010 has been proposed in the 2010 Growth Goal Report based on estimations and projections of County population and household size.
+The proposed allocation (as shown below under the heading "Proposed 2010 Market Rate Building Permit Allocation") has been distributed similarly to past years for market rate housing units in both the urban and rural areas (affordable units are not subject to the allocation).